yangky11/lean4-example/README.md

 An example of using [LeanInfer](https://github.com/lean-dojo/LeanInfer) in your project.

-## Option 1: Using LeanInfer's Cloud Release (Recommended for Linux and Intel Mac)
+## Option 1: LeanInfer's Cloud Release (Recommended for Linux and Intel Mac)

 ### Requirements
 * Supported platforms: Linux and macOS (Intel). :warning: Macs with Apple Silicon can only use Option 2.